DeepSportradar/camera-calibration-challenge/README.md

 - `DATASETS.TEST: "challenge"`
 - `DATASETS.RUN_METRICS: False`

 The config file `configs/eval_challenge.yml` is provided as an example.
-Then run:
+Then, run:

 ```python
 python tools/evaluate_net.py --config_file configs/eval_challenge.yml
 ```

 This will create the `predictions.json` file needed to be updated in [EvalAI](https://eval.ai/web/challenges/challenge-page/1687/overview).

+**NOTE: the CHALLENGE ground_truths and predictions are in the keys numeric order, which corresponds to the relative image filename: '0.png', '1.png', '2.png', '3.png' ...**

 ## Submission format